 A native Coloradoan, Commissioner Leone is a graduate of Colorado State University, where he was Phi Beta Kappa, as well as the University of Colorado School of Law.
 In law school, he was a member of the Law Review and Order of the Coif.
 He has received numerous awards and recognition for his work as an attorney.
 He is a member of the Colorado Bar Association, the Adams County Bar Association, and the Board of the National Association of Former U.S. Attorneys.

-Matt Smith of Grand Junction, was appointed by Colorado Supreme Court Chief Justice Mary Mullarkey, was reappointed in 2011 by Chief Justice Michael L. Bender to serve until 2015, and was reappointed a second time by Chief Justice Nancy Rice to serve until 2019.
-Commissioner Smith served as the Chairman of the Commission from 2009-2011 and began a second term as Chairman in 2017.
-Previously, Commissioner Smith served as State Representative for House District 54, covering western Mesa and Delta Counties, from 1996-2004.
-During that time, he served as Chairman of the House Local Government and Joint Legal Services committees, and as Vice-Chairman of the House Judiciary Committee.
-Commissioner Smith served two consecutive terms as Chair of the Energy Committee for the National Conference of State Legislators, and as Chair of the Energy Council, an international organization of state legislators from ten energy-producing states, four Canadian provinces, and Venezuela.
-In addition to passing extensive water legislation, Commissioner Smith is best known for his leadership role in defeating the controversial water measure, Referendum A, in 2003.
-An attorney in private practice, Commissioner Smith has worked on water, natural resource and permitting issues, and has taught business law at Mesa State College.
-He graduated Mesa State College in 1980 and earned his law degree from the University of Wyoming College of Law in 1984.
+Matt Smith of Grand Junction has been on the Commission since its inception.
+He was first appointed by Colorado Supreme Court Chief Justice Mary Mullarkey in 2007, was reappointed by Chief Justice Michael L. Bender in 2011, and was reappointed for a third term by Chief Justice Nancy Rice in 2015.
+Commissioner Smith served as the Chairman of the Commission from 2009-2011, 2013 and 2017.
+Commissioner Smith previously served as State Representative for House District 54, covering western Mesa and Delta Counties, from 1997-2004.
+Commissioner Smith works as an attorney in private practice focusing on water, natural resource and permitting issues, operates a small consulting firm and has taught business law at Mesa State College.
+He graduated Mesa State College in 1980 and earned his law degree from the University of Wyoming, College of Law in 1984.